dmmcquay/scrape/README.md

 ## Org and Repo

 The following commands all require an org and Repo to be specified.
 An example would be for this repository where Org is dmmcquay and Repo is scrape.
+The format for this would be `dmmcquay/scrape`

 ## scrape top100

 running:

 ```
-scrape top100 -org foo -repo bar
+scrape top100 foo/bar
 ```

 will return a list of the top 100 contributors to repository.